 - Bowel movements after eating and in the evenings

-- Multiple unsatisfactory stools resulting in a feeling of constipation, a condition called Tenesmus
+- Multiple unsatisfactory stools resulting in a feeling of incomplete evacuation called tenesmus

 - Hard stool followed by subsequent stool that is soft and may fall apart in the toilet